 This interview was conducted over email with Briana Acosta, a Masters of Public Health student at the Harvard T.H.
 Chan School of Public Health, by Gargi Mahadeshwar, a second-year undergraduate student working for the Duke Human Rights Center at the Franklin Humanities Institute.
 Acosta graduated from Duke in 2017 with a B.A. in Cultural Anthropology and a co-major in Global Health.
-She will be speaking at Global Ideas, Local Impact, the Duke Human Rights Center’s annual celebration of human rights, on March 31, 2022.
+She spoke at Global Ideas, Local Impact, the Duke Human Rights Center’s annual celebration of human rights on March 31, 2022.

 Acosta welcomes questions from Duke students at email@example.com.